 The BRP provides guidance and clarity to the Remuneration Committee for its determination and recommendation of the remuneration packages offered to executive directors (ED's) and non-executive directors (NED's).
 In this respect, the BRP states that:

 - The remuneration of ED's is be made up of base salaries, monetary incentives and fringe benefits, and is linked to the achievement of corporate performance targets.

-- The remuneration of NED's is made up of directors' fees and reimbursement of reasonable expenses incurred in the course of performance of their duties.
+- The remuneration of NED's is made up of directors' fees and meeting allowances for their attendance at the meetings.

-The ED's play no part in the decision of their remuneration, and all directors' fees are subject to the approval of the Company's shareholders.
+The ED's play no part in the decision of their remuneration, and all directors' fees and meeting allowences are subject to the approval of the Company's shareholders.

 RELATED PARTY TRANSACTION POLICY

 It is anticipated that the Paramount Group would, in its ordinary course of business, enter into transactions of a revenue or trading nature with related parties (recurrent related party transactions or RRPT).
 Hence, a Related Party Transaction Policy (RPTP) was adopted by the Board to ensure that all RRPT's are entered into at arm's length and on terms that are not detrimental to the interest of minority shareholders.

 The RPTP sets out the minimum requirements and procedures that must be adhered, which include the following: